Information for New Zealanders living in Australia

 10 October 2013

-Dr Kate McMillan & Paul Hamer
+Dr Kate McMillan and Paul Hamer

 Nearly 200,000 tax-paying expats are unfairly denied support, write Paul Hamer and Kate McMillan